Lake Bluff Open Lands Association

 Native Plants Database (use the settings for shrubs)

-We have fine options locally for in-person shopping in the spring.
+We have plenty of local options for in-person shopping in the spring.
 You will need to keep checking until the plant sale's webpage goes live each year.

 First-Come-First-Serve Plant Sales